Ghost is structured as a modern, decoupled web application with a sensible service-based architecture.

 By combining Webhooks and the API it is possible to integrate into any aspect of your content lifecycle, to enable a wide range of content distribution and workflow automation use cases.

-Each major version of Ghost ships with multiple versions of the APIs.
+Ghost ships with a mature set of core APIs, with only minimal changes between major versions.
 We maintain a stability index so that you can be sure about depending on them in production.

 Ghost major versions ship every 8-12 months, meaning code you write against our API today will be stable for a minimum of 2 years.